tavoav/ethereum-example/README.md

 # ethereum-example
-Simple example to Dapp to manage users and enable permissions using Solidity
+Simple Dapp to manage users and enable permissions using Solidity